peter-ap/Intel_RealSense_D435/README.md

-This repository provides several programs for the Intel Realsense D435 It includes scripts to:
+This repository provides several programs for the Intel Realsense D435 and (apparently) the L515 also.
+It includes scripts to:

 		-Grab camera images